cristianbanarescu/iOS-Development/SwiftUI/SwiftUIOpaqueTypesDemo/README.md

 ## Basic explanation of the 'some' keyword

-- `some View` = I(iOS) don't have to know/don't 'care' what view there is to display; iOS will display it as long as it conforms to the `View` protocol
+- `some View` = I don't have to know/don't 'care' what view (or combination of Views) there is to display; iOS will display it as long as it conforms to the `View` protocol

 - 'opaque type’ = type where the value and implementation details are hidden